ORESoftware/hr4R/README.md

 ```

- as you can see, ```runRoute``` is function that returns a function (known as functor for all you academics),
+ as you can see, if we are in the development environment, ```runRoute``` is function that returns a function (known as functor for all you academics),
  which means that every time a route is hit, it re-evaluates the require statement - so if we reload a file, it will re-evaluate the require pulling in the new file
  and avoiding re-referencing the old file.
+DON'T WORRY.
+If the file is already cached it will not slow down your development server, at all.
+If you delete the cache, only
+ then will it have to do the extra work of re-requiring the file.
+It does not have to re-require everytime.
+Just to be sure you get that.

  Got it? pretty straightforward

- we don't need socket.io for serverside reloading - because we already have a server listening for stuff
+ we don't need socket.io for serverside reloading - because we already have an HTTP server listening for stuff

  so in development mode we just need to add a route that can handle hot-reload requests like so: